-Students receiving financial aid must pay the difference between the total cost for the semester and the financial aid commitment (excluding work-study) on or before the statement due date.
+Students receiving financial aid must pay the difference between the total cost for the semester and the financial aid commitment (excluding workstudy) on or before the statement due date.

 To enable financial aid to cover your student account, all financial processes must be completed before the first day of class.
 This includes completion of on-line entrance interviews for loans, on-line signature of MPN's (Master Promissory Notes), award letters signed and returned, and any documentation required for verification returned to the Student Financial Services Office.
+If you intend to cover a portion of your balance with a Plus or alternative loan, then you must submit a pre-approval for the loan by the statement due date.
 A semester grade report, transcript, and/or diploma will not be issued to a student whose account is not settled by the end of a semester or term.
 In addition, a transcript will not be issued to individuals in default on their Federal Perkins Loans.